Logo

 • Mk II Plasma Gun | Blaze Away & Gets Hot | +Maniacs +Unyielding +Carapace

-• Manually venting via your special action key should be considered the 'reload-adjacent' function of the PG.
-With a high thermal resistance stat, you're able to fire ~8 shots before needing to manually vent.
+• With a high thermal resistance stat, you're able to fire ~8 non-charged shots in quick succession before needing to manually vent.

 • Mk IIa Revolver | Surgical & Hand-Cannon | +Flak +Maniacs +Unyielding